 An important aspect of treating patients with chronic disease is treatment adherence.
 Patients who fall out of care are more likely to have complications.
-Their experiences with care, especially communication with providers, correlates with their adherence to treatment plans.
+Their experiences with care, especially communication with providers, correlate with their adherence to treatment plans.
 Successful treatment works like a partnership, with frequent, interactive communication producing the best outcomes.

 Positive patient experiences play a role in determining outcomes, particularly in patients with chronic disease.
 The formula for creating a positive patient experience is changing.
 As more patients are introduced to the rapid innovation of personalized telehealth, they will come to see it as the new norm, and will seek out providers that offer it.
 Telehealth also removes barriers to care and creates a commodity of convenience not previously accessible to underserved populations.
 When looking at the big picture, we can see how offering a well-designed telehealth intervention model can stand alone as a highly positive patient experience.
 When implemented alongside other strategies, such as care coordination and ease of scheduling, telehealth can offer large improvements in the patient experience, benefitting both the patient and provider.

 If you are interested in learning more about how your team can develop a great telehealth program to improve your patient outcomes, connect with our team for a free digital strategy session.